soundscape-community/soundscape/docs/ios-client/build-and-test/build-configurations.md

 # Build Configurations

-The Soundcape Xcode project contains 3 build configurations.
+The Soundscape Xcode project contains 3 build configurations.
 We used each configuration for the purposes defined below, but you may wish to use a different configuration model.

 * **Debug** - Used for local builds / when installing directly from Xcode
 * **AdHoc** - Used for testing outside of TestFlight releases